malinowski-luke/helo/README.md

 # Introduction

-**Helo** is a social media app, which allows users to create profiles, post blogs, and interact with other users posts.
-Users can also filter posts by a keyword and post id's to find their own posts.(node required!!!!).
+**Helo**: A simple social media application, which allows users to create profiles, post blogs, and interact with other user’s posts.
+Users are also able to filter posts by keywords and post id's to find their own posts (node required!!!!).

 ## To Run This App </>